 - Very sharp means very dangerous if used improperly!

-What are the pros and cons of my utility knife?
+Pros and cons of the utility knife?

 - Smaller blade means more precision for ‘finicky’ jobs like segmenting fruit